MrL1605/cxps-online-test/README.md

  - Evaluate the answers
  - Create a Page to view evaluation.
  - Store test in local storage until submitted, to prevent test loss.
+ - Maybe move from checkbox to collection lists .